Beale Street: History

-Beale Street was created in 1841 by entrepreneur and developer Robertson Topp (1807–1876), who named it for a forgotten military hero of the Mexican–American War.
+Beale Street was created in 1841 by entrepreneur and developer Robertson Topp (1807–1876), who soon named it later in the decade for Edward Fitzgerald Beale, a military hero from the Mexican–American War.
 (The original name was Beale Avenue.)
 Its western end primarily housed shops of trade merchants, who traded goods with ships along the Mississippi River, while the eastern part developed as an affluent suburb.
 In the 1860s, many black traveling musicians began performing on Beale.
 The first of these to call Beale Street home were the Young Men's Brass Band, who were formed by Sam Thomas in 1867.

 In the 1870s, the population of Memphis was rocked by a series of yellow fever epidemics, leading the city to forfeit its charter in 1879.
 During this time, Robert Church purchased land around Beale Street that eventually led to his becoming the first black millionaire from the south.
 In 1890, Beale Street underwent renovation with the addition of the Grand Opera House, later known as the Orpheum.
-In 1899, Church paid the city to create Church Park at the corner of 4th and Beale.
+In 1899, Church paid for the city to create Church's Park near the corner of 4th and Beale.
 It became a recreational and cultural center, where blues musicians could gather.
 A major attraction of the park was an auditorium that could seat 2,000 people.
-Speakers in the Church Park Auditorium included Woodrow Wilson, Booker T. Washington, and Franklin D. Roosevelt.
+Speakers at the Church Park Auditorium included Woodrow Wilson, Booker T. Washington, and Franklin D. Roosevelt.

-Beale Street Baptist Church, Tennessee's oldest surviving African American Church edifice built beginning in 1869, was also important in the early civil rights movement in Memphis.
+At the corner of 4th and Beale, adjacent to the park, is Beale Street Baptist Church.
+It is Tennessee's oldest surviving African American Church edifice built beginning in 1869, was also important in the early civil rights movement in Memphis.
 In 1889, NAACP co-founder Ida B. Wells was a co-owner and editor of an anti-segregationist paper called Free Speech based on Beale before her presses were destroyed by a white mob.